Bjorn-G-S/UiO-IR-Reader/README.md

 ## General

-UiO-IR-Reader is a python script to be used for changing the format of Bruker OPUS raw data files form Bruker Vertex70 or Vertex80 IR spectoscopy intruments.
+UiO-IR-Reader is a python package to be used for changing the format of Bruker OPUS raw data files form Bruker Vertex70 or Vertex80 IR spectoscopy intruments.
 Currently UiO-IR-Reader is used at the section for catalysis at the University of Oslo.